ArchTaqi/heroku-playwright-buildpack-chromium/README.md

-# Heroku Playwright Buildpack Only Firefox
+# Heroku Playwright Buildpack Only Chromium

 Python3.10 must be installed.